gildesmarais/website/_posts/2020-09-22-an-automated-blogroll-with-jekyll.md

 Every night a Github Action workflow builds and deploys this website.
 Before building the website, a ruby script fetches all my blog subscriptions from Newsblur (my feed reader).
-The script then outputs a YAML file which Jekyll reads as a collection.
+The script then outputs a YAML file which Jekyll reads as a data.
 The blogroll itself is then build as a regular HTML page in Jekyll.

 This post explain how it works.